 This spacious and airy Mediterranean-style living room has a high ceiling that has large white exposed beams that is complemented by tall glass doors that gives this area an option to be open to the backyard or closed with large beige curtains for privacy.
 This setup is matched with a large L-shaped sectional sofa and a wooden coffee table.

 The light gray shaker cabinets and drawers that surround this Mediterranean-style kitchen is complemented by the hardwood flooring and the white ceiling with recessed lights making the white countertops shine as well as the stainless steel appliances.

 The wide hardwood flooring of this Mediterranean-style dining room complements the beige cushioned dining chairs that is paired with the rectangular wooden dining table that has a dark brown tone.
 This is contrasted by the two white crystal chandeliers.

-This spacious Mediterranean-style master bedroom has a large beige platform bed that is complemented by the light gray walls that has wide arches leading to the tray ceiling.
+This spacious Mediterranean-style primary bedroom has a large beige platform bed that is complemented by the light gray walls that has wide arches leading to the tray ceiling.
 There is a comfortable sitting area on the other side of the bedroom that is adorned with a colorful abstract painting that contrasts the white sofa set.